creativewave/use-definition/src/definition/README.md

 Related: https://overreacted.io/a-complete-guide-to-useeffect/

 Using `requestAnimationFrame` and `cancelAnimationFrame` in hooks is a bit tricky.
-[Some](https://github.com/facebook/react/issues/14227#issuecomment-447627402) [people](https://github.com/streamich/react-use/blob/master/src/useRaf.ts) [claim](https://stackoverflow.com/questions/53781632/whats-useeffect-execution-order-and-its-internal-clean-up-logic-in-react-hooks) that `useLayoutEffect` (synchronous) should be used in place of `useEffect` (asynchronous) to run `requestAnimationFrame(update)` (asynchronous `update` via `useState`, the effect function) and `cancelAnimationFrame` (synchronous, the cleanup function), to avoid an update on an unmounted component and the related error that is thrown even when calling `cancelAnimationFrame` in the cleanup function of `useEffect`.
+[Some](https://github.com/facebook/react/issues/14227#issuecomment-447627402) [people](https://github.com/streamich/react-use/blob/master/src/useRaf.ts) [claim](https://stackoverflow.com/questions/53781632/whats-useeffect-execution-order-and-its-internal-clean-up-logic-in-react-hooks) that `useLayoutEffect` should be used in place of `useEffect` to run `requestAnimationFrame(update)` (asynchronous `update` via `useState`, the effect function) and `cancelAnimationFrame` (synchronous cleanup function), to avoid an update on an unmounted component and the related error that is thrown even when calling `cancelAnimationFrame` in the cleanup function of `useEffect`.

 > *Can't perform a React state update on an unmounted component.
 This is a no-op, but it indicates a memory leak in your application.
 To fix, cancel all subscriptions and asynchronous tasks in a useEffect cleanup function.*